Kapitän zur See (Crew 33)

-A month later Oberleutnant Wolfgang Lüth commissioned the IID U-boat U-138.
-During the night of 20/21 September, 1940, on his first patrol with the new boat, he sank four ships with a total of 34,633 tons - a great coup for such a small boat.
+A month later Oberleutnant Wolfgang Lüth commissioned the Type IID U-boat U-138.
+During the night of 20/21 September 1940, on his first patrol with the new boat, he sank four ships with a total of 34,633 tons - a great coup for a small coastal type boat.

-In October 1940, after returning from his second patrol, where he sank one more ship and damaged another, he received the Knights Cross, being the only commander of a small U-boat to win that decoration.
+In October 1940, after returning from his second patrol, on which he sank one more ship and damaged another, he received the Knights Cross, the only commander of a coastal type U-boat to win that decoration.

-During this patrol, to maintain morale, Lüth pioneered various ideas such as publishing his own boat's newsletter, holding contests of various types, and many other activities designed to keep the crew mentally and physically alert.
+To maintain morale during this patrol Lüth pioneered various ideas, such as publishing a ship's newspaper, holding contests of various types, and other activities designed to keep the crew mentally and physically fit.

-In July 1944 he became commander of the I. Abteilung (1st Department) of the Marineschule in Flensburg-Mürwik, where future German Kriegsmarine officers were taught.
-In September 1944 Lüth became the youngest commander of the German Marineschule in history.
+In July 1944 he took command of I. Abteilung (1st section) at the Marineschule in Flensburg-Mürwik, where future Kriegsmarine officers were instructed, and in September 1944 became the youngest ever commander of the Marineschule.

-But only a few days after the war ended, he died in an unfortunate accident.
-Kapitän zur See Wolfgang Lüth was shot on 13 May, 1945, by a German sentry when he failed to identify himself or give the password.
-The lucky shot, fired by the sentry at a target he could not even see in the darkness, struck Lüth in the head, killing him instantly.
+Only a few days after the war ended, he died in a tragic accident.
+On 13 May 1945 Kapitän zur See Wolfgang Lüth was shot by a sentry at the Marineschule when he failed to identify himself or give the password.
+The unlucky shot, fired by the sentry at a target he could not even see in the darkness, struck Lüth in the head, killing him instantly.

 There has been much speculation as to why he did not respond to the sentry's challenge.
 Some have suggested it was deliberate suicide, others that Lüth responded but the sentry failed to hear him.
 The most likely explanation is that he was drunk, exhausted, or otherwise distracted as he made his way across the grounds of the Marineschule shortly after midnight on the fourth day after Germany's surrender.

-Lüth was one of the most controversial of all the U-boat commanders, first and foremost because he publicly advertised his firm belief in the tenets of Nazism.
-But other aspects of his personality and even his successes have found their detractors.
-Although he sank a vast amount of tonnage, his successes occurred mostly in African waters and in the Indian Ocean, areas which offered relatively easy pickings and few enemy defenses as compared with the situation in the North Atlantic.
-Some of his contemporaries found his ideas on crew management naïve and even laughable; commanders who endured frequent, hair-raising attacks from the aircraft and escort vessels that dogged them in northern waters could not relate to the problem of needing to keep crews amused during monotonous patrols.
-Buchheim's Das Boot ridicules Lüth's famous lecture on "Problems of Leadership in a Submarine" (although the lecture actually occurred two years after the events in the book were supposed to have taken place, it is clear what Buchheim means when he pokes fun at a long text from "a speech by Lieutenant-Commander L.").
+Lüth was one of the most controversial of all U-boat commanders, first and foremost because he publicly advertised his firm belief in the tenets of Nazism.
+But other aspects of his personality, and even his successes, have also found their detractors.
+Although he sank a huge tonnage of vessels, his successes occurred mostly in African waters and in the Indian Ocean, areas which offered relatively easy pickings with light defences compared to the the North Atlantic.
+Some of his contemporaries found his ideas on crew management naïve and even laughable; commanders who endured frequent and deadly attacks from the aircraft and escort vessels that dogged them in northern waters found little to relate to in the problem of needing to keep crews amused during monotonous patrols.
+Buchheim's Das Boot ridicules Lüth's famous lecture on "Problems of Leadership in a Submarine" (although the lecture actually occurred two years after the events in the book were supposed to have taken place, it is clear who Buchheim means when he pokes fun at a long text from "a speech by Lieutenant-Commander L.").

-Lüth's paternalistic attitude toward his crewmen was also well known; not only did he believe it his duty as a leader to be interested in the well-being of his men even after they had left his boat, he also controlled their personal habits as much as possible.
+Lüth's paternalistic attitude toward his crew was also well-known; not only did he believe it was his duty as a leader to be concerned with the well-being of his men even after they had left his boat, he also controlled their personal habits as much as possible.
 All reading materials brought on board had to gain Lüth's personal approval, and pinup posters were forbidden, part of a campaign to stamp out "sexual problems on board".
-He actively promoted his theories about the proper way to maintain physical health on patrol, going so far as to require certain items of clothing to be worn, and forbidding or closely regulating the consumption of certain foods, drinks, and cigarettes.
-However, Lüth's fatherly style seems to have evoked lifelong loyalty among the majority of his crewmen, who revere him to this day.
-He also continued to aid his men in their personal affairs and careers after he left U-181, taking time from his busy administrative schedule to respond to their requests for help.
+He actively promoted his theories about the proper way to maintain physical health on patrol, going so far as to require certain items of clothing to be worn, and forbidding or closely regulating the consumption of cigarettes and certain foods and drinks.
+However, Lüth's style of leadership seems to have evoked lifelong loyalty among the majority of his crewmen, who revere him to this day.
+He also continued to assist his men in their personal affairs and careers after he left U-181, taking time from his busy administrative schedule to respond to their requests for help.

-Clearly he was a true leader of men, similar in this respect to Großadmiral Dönitz, who stated after the war that Lüth had been designated for the position of BdU.
-However, due to his political leanings, had Lüth survived he would undoubtedly have served a long term in Allied captivity and might even have been barred from serving in a leadership position after his release.
+He was clearly a charismatic leader of men, similar in this respect to Großadmiral Dönitz, who stated after the war that Lüth had been earmarked for the position of BdU.
+However, because of his political leanings, had Lüth survived he would have undoubtedly served a long term in Allied captivity and may even have been barred from serving in any position of authority after his release.

-Two days after his death, Lüth received the last state funeral of the Third Reich.
+Two days after his death Lüth received the last state funeral of the Third Reich.
 Six U-boat officers decorated with the Knights Cross formed the honor guard, and Dönitz spoke the last words.
-To this day, a memorial stone serves to preserve the memory of this outstanding U-boat officer.
+A memorial stone at Marineschule Mürwik still honours the memory of this outstanding U-boat officer today.

 Patrol info for Wolfgang Lüth